2.3 Exponents

 We call \(b\) the base and \(n\) the exponent and say that \(b\) is being raised to the \(n \text{th}\) power.

-In fact, we'll use this definition to spot the patterns that make up the rules.
+By using this definition we'll be able to spot the patterns that make up the shortcut rules we can use to simplify complicated exponential expressions.

 The Product Rule